Outverse-Dev/Generation-to-generic-devoted-landscaper/Documentation.md

   You can draw hitboxes by doing:
     hit = hitbox.draw( )
 Configuring said hitbox is rather simple as to change sizes and positions you have to do the same as with Objects.

+# Entitiys
+Entitys have various meanings being:
+  Enemy,
+  Player
+  and
+  Non-Physical-denomination